thejetjayjay/DomCobb/Outputs/Git Agent.md

   - Uses `sync-domcobb-public.ps1` script for sync operation
   - If sync fails, agent must adapt/fix the script until it works, being extremely careful not to delete files from private repository
   - See ARCHITECTURE section above for details
-- **Date handling:** When creating branch names with dates, always use the current date in YYYY-MM-DD format.
-If you cannot access the current system date, ask the user for today's date before creating the branch.
-Never use dates from examples or hardcoded dates.
+- **Date handling:**
+  - **CRITICAL:** Always ask the user for today's date in step 0.5 before proceeding with any operations that require dates.
+  - Ask in Portuguese: "Qual é a data de hoje no formato YYYY-MM-DD? (exemplo: 2025-01-20)"
+  - Wait for user response and validate the format (YYYY-MM-DD).
+  - Use the user-provided date for all date-related operations (branch names, etc.).
+  - Never use dates from examples, hardcoded dates, file metadata, or system date (which may not be accessible).
+  - If date format is invalid, ask again until valid date is provided.

 ### OUTPUT SPEC